tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 === Methods

 84: No reference for this method to generate pseudo-absences.
 I understand the simple logic, but it doesn't account for undervisited areas which are equally selected as very visited ones for a given distance to presence observation (among other sampling biases).

-#response[*TODO ADD REF*]

 Classical Pseudo-Absence generation methods could be used (see e.g. Wisz, M. S., & Guisan, A. (2009).
 Do pseudo-absence selection strategies influence species distribution models and their predictions?)

 #response[*TODO THIS IS CLASSICAL*]